 - Start with a potent adjective, like: highly-motivated, ambitious, driven, inspired, etc.

-- Next, let the recruiter know how much experience you have: 3+ years of experience, 7+ years of experience, and so on.
+- Let the recruiter know how much experience you have: 3+ years of experience, 7+ years of experience, and so on.

-- What you specialize in: guiding and supporting students in a special education program to build confidence and modify behaviors.
+- Mention your specialization: guiding and supporting students in a special education program to build confidence and modify behaviors.

 - Finish strong with 2-3 of your key accomplishments.